 Behave with courtesy, consideration and awareness.
 Respect the privacy, safety and livelihoods of those living and working in the outdoors, and the needs of other people enjoying the outdoors.

-Visiting smaller and more rural communities: Scotland's cities are amazing, but we all like to head out of them from time to time and spend a much-loved day in the countryside.
-Please consider where you're going, and the facilities that will be available - smaller communities have less shops, petrol stations and toilets available, and those that are open will be small and may need to limit the number of people who use them at one time.
+Visiting smaller and more rural communities: please consider where you're going, and the facilities that will be available - smaller communities have less shops, petrol stations and toilets available, and those that are open will be small and may need to limit the number of people who use them at one time.
 Make sure you're not putting additional pressure on an area that may have a particularly vulnerable community or still be learning to operate post-lockdown.
 This is particularly true for Scotland's island communities, which are mainly accessible via ferry - which will have limited capacity due to physical distancing.
 Please consider the impact of your trip before you leave the house.

-Tread carefully: as we have been under lockdown, nature has begun to reclaim its space and flourish in our absence.
+Tread carefully: you might find some of nature has gotten a little wilder due to the lockdowns, and has begun to reclaim its space and flourish in our absence.
 Please make sure you keep your dog on a lead if you are near farms or fields, to be sure not to disturb any animals or wildlife that you come across.

 3 tips for farm walks: